rpy2/rpy2/doc/source/overview.rst

     Their names can be found in this documentation (mostly around the section Changes).

+Grzegorz Slodkowicz
+    Google Summer of Code student, he has been working on Python3 compatibility (and other nice features to be ported to the main code base in the future).

 JRI
     The Java-R Interface, and its authors, as at several occasions its code was the most practical source of documentation